kiwsan/docker-jenkins-ci/README.md

     $ docker-compose -f docker-compose.yml up -d

-### You can get the password with command, we need to get the root password only once.
+### You can get the password with command. (we need to get the root password only once.)

     $ docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword